neuralmagic/deepsparse/src/deepsparse/server/README.md

 inference = model(question="Who is Mark?", context="Mark is Batman.")
 ```

-💡 **PRO TIP** 💡:While your server is running, you can always use the awesome swagger UI that's built into FastAPI to view your model's pipeline `POST` routes.
+💡 **PRO TIP** 💡: While your server is running, you can always use the awesome swagger UI that's built into FastAPI to view your model's pipeline `POST` routes.
 All you need is to add `/docs` at the end of your host URL:

     localhost:5543/docs